-The process for inclusion onto England's performers lists is set out in NHS England's standard operating procedures.
+The process for inclusion onto NHS England's Performers Lists is set out in NHS England's standard operating procedures and PCSE's Work Instructions.

-The local medical director or nominated deputy is responsible for ensuring that each application is properly assessed against the requirements of the performers list regulations and against the policy for inclusion on the list criteria.
+The local Medical Director, or nominated deputy, is responsible for ensuring that each application is properly assessed against the requirements of the Performers List Regulations and against the standard operating procedure.

-The medical director is responsible for ensuring that clinical governance arrangements are established to identify issues relating to fitness for purpose and or practice.
-Where assessment of the application or concern reveals information of note or identifies concerns, the medical director or nominated deputy is responsible for referring the matter for consideration by the PAG or PLDP as appropriate.
+The Medical Director is responsible for ensuring that clinical governance arrangements are established to identify issues relating to fitness for purpose and/or practise.
+Where assessment of the application reveals information of note or identifies concerns, the application should be considered by the PLDP for a decision as to whether to include, refuse or impose conditions or defer the application.
+All other fitness for purpose and/or practise concerns should be considered by a PAG and/or PLDP, as appropriate.